2021 Winners | 2020 Winners | 2019 Winners | 2018 Winners | 2017 Winners | 2016 Winners

-Funded by the Texas Library and Archives Foundation, Inc., the 2021 Literacy Awards also include two honorable mentions, awarded to Inside Books Project in Austin and Readers 2 Leaders in Dallas.
+Funded by the Texas Library and Archives Foundation, Inc., the 2022 Literacy Awards also include two honorable mention award recipients: Inside Books Project in Austin and Readers 2 Leaders in Dallas.
 Each will each receive an award of $500 in recognition of their efforts to promote reading and combat illiteracy.

-“We were delighted to receive nominations from across the state in the sixth year of this Texas award.
+“We were delighted to receive nominations from across the state in the seventh year of this Texas award.
 The purpose of this award is to highlight a winning organization, while promoting a greater appreciation and awareness of literacy efforts statewide,” said Texas Center for the Book Coordinator Rebekah Manley.